Published Jan 13, 2026

 Whether you are a designer, marketer, or Startup founder, AppLaunchpad has got you covered.
 You don’t need to understand complex concepts like frames, layers, or constraints.
 You just need to know textbook editing: change text, swap images, adjust colors, and you are good to go.

 The templates in AppLaunchpad are explicitly created for App Store conversion.
-AppLaunchpad includes App Store-compliant templates that feature a clear visual hierarchy, readable text sizes, and layouts that scale well on mobile screens and desktops.
+AppLaunchpad includes App Store-compliant templates with a clear visual hierarchy, readable text sizes, and layouts that scale well on mobile and desktop screens.
 App store screenshot templates in Figma vary in quality and often require manual adjustments.

 Easy scaling for updates, launches, and A/B testing